UNiXMIT/UNiXextend/docs/AcuXDBC-WINDOWS.md

 IGNORE_OWNER	ON
 ```

+**Load some useful views**

-TO LOAD SOME USEFUL VIEWS, use this syntax and the file sql provided with your installation (This is automatically loaded by the 'ainit' script):
+To load some useful views, use this syntax and the file 'cview.sql' provided with your installation (this is automatically loaded by the 'ainit' script):
 ```
 asql -r "C:\pathtotheinstallation\folder\bin\cview.sql"
 ```

 ---

-**Test the system catalog directly (NO ODBC)**
+### Test the system catalog directly (NO ODBC)

 Now it's possible to test AcuXDBC using the tool asql.bat
-**Note:** that this tool will NOT use ODBC libraries, but it will access directly to the Vision files.
+**NOTE:** This tool will NOT use ODBC libraries, but it will access directly to the Vision files.
 It is very useful to test paths and syscat)

 ```
 asql